Juan Fernández Islands: Prehistory

 A 2008 report by archaeologists from the Australian National University states that, "a combination of palaeoecology and archaeology in the Juan Fernández Islands showed it was unlikely there had been human activity in the islands before Europeans arrived."
 Ichthyologists Ingo Hahn and Uwe Römer wrote in 2002, "the geographically isolated Juan Fernández Islands were probably untouched by man until their discovery by European sailors in 1574.
-Polynesians did not reach further east than Easter Island and native Americans perhaps not west of the South American continent."
+It is unknown if Polynesians, or if native Americans from South America, reached or settled it at any point."

 Discovery

 The archipelago was discovered on 22 November 1574, by the Spanish sailor Juan Fernández, who was sailing south between Callao and Valparaíso along a route which he also discovered, hundreds of miles west of the coast of Chile, which avoided the northerly Humboldt current.
 He called the islands Más Afuera, Más a Tierra, and Santa Clara.

 In the 17th and 18th centuries, the islands were used as a hideout for pirates and became the location of a penal colony.
 It was during this period that Alexander Selkirk became marooned on the islands.
 In the 1740s, they were visited by Commodore Anson's flotilla during his ill-fated venture to the South Seas.
 The location of the archipelago was fixed by Alessandro Malaspina in 1790; previous charts had differed on the location.
 British and American whaling vessels were regular visitors to the islands, starting with the London (Captain Joshua Coffin) in 1795.

 During the maritime fur trade era of the early 19th century the islands were a source of fur seal skins, and the Juan Fernández fur seal was nearly driven to extinction.
-In his book Two Years Before the Mast (Chapter VII), Richard Henry Dana, Jr. described the islands as he found them circa 1834.
+In his book Two Years Before the Mast (Chapter VII), Richard Henry Dana Jr. described the islands as he found them circa 1834.
 At this time the main island was being used as a penal colony.
 However, when Dr John Coulter visited it in the early 1840s, he reported the island deserted after the approximately 1000 convicts had risen up, killing the soldiers and Governor who had held them captive.
 The prisoners fled to mainland Chile, where "great numbers" were later hunted down and shot.
 The story appears in Coulter's book Adventures in the Pacific (1845).
+On 6 May 1846, a ship carrying Mormon missionaries visited the archipelago, re-stocking before travelling onward.
+During their stop, they buried the body of a pregnant woman, Laura Graham, who had died during a storm.

 In 1908, the islands were visited by the Swedish Magellanic Expedition and Carl Skottsberg is believed to have been the last to have seen the Santalum fernandezianum tree alive.